JulianMato/NSSA443-P2/CaseStudyReport2.md

 # Budget and Justification:
 ## Justification -
-The network we desighned though over budget is easily managed and administrated, secure, delivers the quality of service desired, has a high uptime, and can be accesed remotely.
-Our network is also very condusive twords colabaritive work by allowing employees to move from office to common space or home without any complicated backup systems, this also streamlines phisical security of each office since no critical equipment should be stored there.
-A large part of the cost of this network is the access controll system, the reason why we have allocated souch a large ammount of recources to this system is because we beleve that in a facility with many non-employee individuals phisicaly securing assets is imperative.
-Moving away from the phisical we finnd the Cloud platforms, mainly Azure and Central, Azure is the main work environment for all employees doing everything from authentication, user managment, GPO(Group Policy), storage, email, and office 365. on the other hand Aruba Central provides network managment, visualisation, monitoring, automatic repair, automatic diagnostic, and streamlined onboarding.
+The network we designed though over budget is easily managed and administrated, secure, deliver the quality of service desired, has high uptime, and can be accessed remotely.
+Our network is also very conducive to collaborative work by allowing employees to move from office to common space or home without any complicated backup systems, this also streamlines the physical security of each office since no critical equipment should be stored there.
+A large part of the cost of this network is the access control system, the reason why we have allocated such a large amount of resources to this system is because we believe that in a facility with many non-employee individuals physically securing assets is imperative.
+Moving away from the physical we find the Cloud platforms, mainly Azure and Central, Azure is the main work environment for all employees doing everything from authentication, user management, GPO(Group Policy), storage, email, and office 365. on the other hand Aruba Central provides network management, visualisation, monitoring, automatic repair, automatic diagnostic, and streamlined onboarding.
 <br>
 <br>